Posted on Feb 12, 2021 fitness

 It’s vital that your lymph nodes (which filter the excess fluid) drain and circulate properly.
 Blocked lymph nodes contribute to immune system issues and vice versa.

-Yin yoga is perfect for restoring balance to your immune system and assists with lymphatic drainage.
+Lymphatic yoga, and, in this case yin yoga, is perfect for restoring balance to your immune system and assists with lymphatic drainage.

 Let’s look at 10 yin yoga poses you can use to restore lymph node health!